 Split between the welcoming communities of Lincoln City to the north and Depoe Bay to the south, Gleneden Beach is a state recreation area known for seal sightings and high ocean bluffs.
 While this beach is in a well-visited part of the Oregon coast, the state recreation area is minimally developed, with only a path leading to the beach and a small picnic area with restrooms.

 This minimal beach development makes Gleneden a great space to get away.
 This is a popular spot to enjoy an uncrowded beach (unless you count the numerous seabirds that also like the sand.)
 A great extension to a Gleneden Beach experience is a stay at the nearby Salishan Spa and Golf Resort, with an 18-hole course, ocean views, and rooms that encourage guests to stay awhile.

 More Related Articles on PlanetWare.com

-On the Oregon coast: For more on the coast, our Things to Do on the Oregon Coast article offers ideas on how to keep busy all summer long.
-For ideas on where to base yourself or suggestions on where to camp or even where to book a room, see our articles on best small towns on the Oregon coast, the best campgrounds and our list of the top-rated resorts.
+Where to Stay on the Oregon Coast: For ideas on where to base yourself or suggestions on where to camp or even where to book a room, see our articles on the best campgrounds and our list of the best beach resorts on the Oregon Coast.